cloudflare/cloudflare-docs/content/waf/tools/challenge-passage.md

 ## Limitations

 The Challenge Passage does not apply to challenges issued by WAF managed rules.
-Also, Challenge Passage does not apply to rate limiting rules unless the rate limit is configured to issue a challenge.
+Also, Challenge Passage does not apply to rate limiting rules.